Refinements as files instead of modules

 using then they will be refined instead.

-#1 Updated by Yukihiro Matsumoto 12 months ago
+#1 Updated by Yukihiro Matsumoto about 1 year ago

 So your key idea is sharing implementation between monkey-patching and refinements.